-TANAKA Chihiro, Professor +81-75-753-6311 tanaka.chihiro.6a@kyoto-u.ac.jp TAKEMAE Yumiko, Assistant Professor +81-75-753-5635 takemae.yumiko.8f@kyoto-u.ac.jp TADA Yuto, Assistant Professor +81-75-753-5151 tada.yuto.6z@kyoto-u.ac.jp KANDPAL Richa, Assistant Professor +81-75-753-6378 kandpal.richa.6w@kyoto-u.ac.jp BOONTANON Suwanna Kitpati, Program-Specific Associate Professor suwanna.boo@mahidol.ac.th KAWAGUCHI Kohei, Program-Specific Assistant Professor +81-75-383-3352 kawaguchi.kohei.6k@kyoto-u.ac.jp ISHIKAWA Raga, Program-Specific Assistant Professor +81-75-753-3345 ishikawa.raga.3t@kyoto-u.ac.jp
+TANAKA Chihiro, Professor +81-75-753-6311 tanaka.chihiro.6a@kyoto-u.ac.jp TAKEMAE Yumiko, Assistant Professor +81-75-753-5635 takemae.yumiko.8f@kyoto-u.ac.jp TADA Yuto, Assistant Professor +81-75-753-5151 tada.yuto.6z@kyoto-u.ac.jp KANDPAL Richa, Assistant Professor +81-75-753-6378 kandpal.richa.6w@kyoto-u.ac.jp KAWAGUCHI Kohei, Program-Specific Assistant Professor +81-75-383-3349 kawaguchi.kohei.6k@kyoto-u.ac.jp

 The Laboratory of Integrated Environmental Studies was launched to facilitate interdisciplinary and integrative research activities in environmental studies.
 Given the multitude of specialized fields that the Graduate School of Global Environmental Studies (GSGES) encompasses, this research laboratory covers all aspects of global environmental studies and carries out research projects on specific topics in collaboration with other GSGES laboratories, thus promoting research work for the GSGES at large.
 Specific research topics include: solutions for sustainable regional development and global environmental conservation by way of dynamic analyses of resource circulation on both a global scale and within regional ecosystems; the framework of human and environmental symbiosis; policies and techniques aimed at serving common global interests; and technologies and technological criteria appropriate for an environmentally balanced civilization.
+These individual research initiatives contribute to the promotion of studies at the Department of Natural Resources, Department of Global Ecology, and Department of Technology and Ecology.